-Rangers based at Kapirinhengu continue to enjoy their TV installation with DSTV channels to enjoy in any off-time they may have between their patrols in the rugged mountains and rivers of Chewore North.
-The annual DSTV subscription falls due in August each year, and has been renewed this year by Tashinga Initiative.
-The furniture in this space desperately needs updating and we seek donations to continue this support to this Ranger team.
+Rangers based at Kapirinhengu continue to enjoy their TV installation with DSTV channels, especially soccer!, enjoying any off-time they may have between their patrols in the rugged mountains and rivers of Chewore North.
+The annual DSTV subscription falls due in August each year: Tashinga Initiative is fundraising to maintain this subscription.

-Small refurbishments were undertaken to a space in an existing dwelling at Kapirinhengu, making it structurally safer and brightened up with a few coats of paint.
+The Community Space: small refurbishments were undertaken to a space in an existing dwelling at Kapirinhengu, making it structurally safer and brightened up with a few coats of paint.
 Solar power was installed on-site within a security fenced installation, and a solar inverter and components were installed.